Dewald15/Registration-Login-System/README.md

 # Registration and Login System

 ## Overview
-This project is a Spring Boot application providing a registration and login system.
-It manages user roles and provides functionalities for both standard users and administrators.
+This project is a Spring Boot application designed to provide a registration and login system.
+It leverages the MVC (Model-View-Controller) architecture, ensuring a clean separation of concerns and enhancing the maintainability of the code.
+The application also incorporates Spring Security for secure authentication and role-based access control.

 ### Key Features
 - **User Registration**: New users can register.
 The first registered user is assigned the `ROLE_ADMIN` role, and subsequent users receive the `ROLE_USER` role.